hernantz/blog/content/mock-yourself-not-your-tests.md

         self.assertFalse(cc.withdraw.called)
 ```

-Now lets think for a moment if these tests we just wrote tell us, with a good
+Now let's think for a moment if these tests we just wrote tell us, with a good
 level of confidence, whether `process()` works or not.
 Or are we just asserting
 that some methods are called in specific order with specific parameters.
 This
 feels almost like testing that the compiler/interpreter works!